 FDmesh.dat

 This is the file used to define a finite difference mesh for 2D modelling and inversion.
 In the file, the x-z plane is divided into a rectangular grid.
-By convention, the z-axis is positive down. has the following structure:
+By convention, the z-axis is positive down. fdmesh.dat has the following structure:

 NLX